MakeSchool-Tutorials/Tutorial-Template/P01-First-Chapter/content.md

 **When copying this for your tutorial, remember that since this is the first section, you don't need a header**

+# Prerequisites

+This section should outline any prerequisites for understanding the material and link to resources for getting up to speed.

+Resources can include (but are not limited to):

+- Class slides/materials
+- Previous tutorials
+- Outside references (articles/tutorials not from Make School)

 # Learning Outcomes